larq/compute-engine/docs/build_arm.md

 This page descibes how to build a Larq Compute Engine (LCE) inference binary for 32-bit, as well as 64-bit ARM-based boards.
-[Bazel](https://bazel.build/) is the primary build system for LCE, however, since in some occasions Make build system is a more convenient build solution,  we also provide scripts to build LCE with Make as well.
+[Bazel](https://bazel.build/) is the primary build system for LCE.
+However, since in some occasions Make build system is a more convenient build solution,  we also provide scripts to build LCE with Make as well.

 In this guide, we use the [LCE benchmark tool](../larq_compute_engine/tflite/benchmark)